annemriis/StockBoosterBack/README.md

   - cd to project root
     - run: `./gradlew build -x test` (without tests because tests will take a long time to complete)
       - run: `docker image build -t bootdocker:staging .`
-        - We usually  run docker-compose.yml file container graphically but you can use:
+        - We usually  run docker-compose.yml file container graphically, but you can use:
           - `docker-compose up -d` : for starting all containers

 ## How to run tests
 - Select test module and run tests with coverage
-- Because we are using an external API and tests have to run on different threads and database has to be initilised, running test takes time (approximately 5 minutes to run all tests).
+- Because we are using an external API and database has to be initialised, running test takes time (approximately 5 minutes to run all tests)

 ## Connect to server
 - run: `ssh ubuntu@13.48.85.253`